Mayuri-Chan/pyrofork/docs/source/topics/advanced-usage.rst

 There are three different InputPeer types, one for each kind of Telegram entity.
 Whenever an InputPeer is needed you must pass one of these:

-- :class:`~pyrogram.raw.types.InputPeerUser` - Users
+- :class:`~pyrofork.raw.types.InputPeerUser` - Users
-- :class:`~pyrogram.raw.types.InputPeerChat` -  Basic Chats
+- :class:`~pyrofork.raw.types.InputPeerChat` -  Basic Chats
-- :class:`~pyrogram.raw.types.InputPeerChannel` - Channels & Supergroups
+- :class:`~pyrofork.raw.types.InputPeerChannel` - Channels & Supergroups

-But you don't necessarily have to manually instantiate each object because Pyrofork already provides :meth:`~pyrogram.Client.resolve_peer` as a convenience utility method that returns the correct InputPeer by accepting a peer ID only.
+But you don't necessarily have to manually instantiate each object because Pyrofork already provides :meth:`~pyrofork.Client.resolve_peer` as a convenience utility method that returns the correct InputPeer by accepting a peer ID only.

 Another thing to take into consideration about chat IDs is the way they are represented: they are all integers and